Xiaomi 13S Ultra tipped for European release at MWC 2023

-(Pocket-lint) - Mobile World Congress is already shaping up to be quite the event, with Xiaomi now rumoured to have a new phone announcement in the works.
+Mobile World Congress is already shaping up to be quite the event, with Xiaomi now rumoured to have a new phone announcement in the works.

 That phone, according to a new report, will be the Xiaomi 13S Ultra.
 Having already announced the Xiaomi 13 in China, the company is now said to have an upgraded model ready to go for the European market.